Park rangers control, supervise and manage national parks, scenic areas, historic sites, nature reserves and other recreational areas.

 - assist with guided tours and promote an understanding and appreciation of the natural and cultural features of the park

-- supervise public visits and inform visitors of the park facilities, advising of park rules and regulations, and enforcing these when necessary
+- supervise public visits and inform visitors about park facilities, advising of park rules and regulations, and enforcing these when necessary

 - direct parking, control traffic and collect fees from campers and visitors